-- Read about eligibility, the review committee and how applications are assessed in the Terms of Reference.
+- Read about the review committee and how applications are assessed in the updated Terms of Reference.

-- Read the application checklist and complete all of the materials required.
+- Read the application package and complete all of the materials required.

 - Submit your application package.

-- In person: at the Department of Environment office at 10 Burns Road in Whitehorse.
+- In person (in a clearly marked envelope): at the Department of Environment office at 10 Burns Road in Whitehorse.
 We are open Monday to Friday from 8:30 a.m. to 4:45 p.m.

 Government of Yukon